 Recombinant Human Bone Morphogenetic Protein 2 (rhBMP-2) is one of the proteins we produce and is shown to stimulate the production of bone, tissue and cartilage.
 MNPHARM is able to consistently express and purify large amounts of human recombinant BMP-2 at a purity of 97%+.

 Compared to other means of protein production, our proprietary expression methods offers the lowest overall cost, short production times and exceptionally high quality.

-Plants assemble difficult to-make and multi-subunit proteins with proper post-translational modifications for humans.
+Plants assemble difficult to-make, and multi-subunit proteins with proper post-translational modifications for humans.
 Engineered plants produce glycosylated proteins identical to that obtained from mammalian cell culture, with a low contamination risk from endotoxins, viruses, prions and oncogenic DNA.

-MNPHARM, SBC., has exclusive rights to a transient expression platform tailored for high yields of pure protein using transgenic plants.
-Since researchers can currently pay up to $5000 per milligram for recombinant proteins, our most immediate goal is to build infrastructure and expertise that reduces the cost of recombinant proteins by 100-fold.
+MNPHARM, SBC., has its own proprietary transient expression platform tailored for high yields of pure protein using transgenic plants.
+Since researchers are currently paying up to $7,500 per milligram for regenerative recombinant proteins, our most immediate goal is to scale our infrastructure and expertise to reduce the cost of human recombinant proteins for regenerative medicine by 100-fold.

 Detailed techno-economic analyses predict future protein production costs of less than $10 per milligram at a production scale of 300 kilogram of protein per year.
 In summary, the major advantages for molecular farming include scalability, speed, high yield and quality, safety and cost.

 By lowering the cost of proteins needed for therapeutic development, MNPHARM achieves its stated goal of “Advancing Plant Based Medicine” by increasing the pace of therapeutic discovery allowing remedy’s for disease to become available to the general public much quicker and at a lower cost.